grzegorz914/homebridge-xbox-tv/README.md

 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

 ## Limitations
-* Due to a HomeKit limitation, that maximum services for 1 accessory is 100.
-Acessory containing > 100 services will not respond.
+* That maximum Services for 1 accessory is 100.
+If Services > 100, accessory stop responding.
-* If all services are enabled possible inputs to use is 95.
-The services in this accessory are:
+* The Services in this accessory are:
-  * Information service.
+  * Information.
-  * Speaker service.
+  * Speaker.
-  * Lightbulb service.
+  * Lightbulb.
-  * Fan service
+  * Fan.
-  * Television service.
+  * Television.
-  * Inputs service which may range from 6 to 100 as each input is 1 service.
+  * Inputs, which may range from 6 to 100 as each input is 1 service.
-  * Buttons service which may range from 6 to 100 as each input is 1 service.
+  * Buttons, which may range from 6 to 100 as each input is 1 service.

 ## Whats new
 https://github.com/grzegorz914/homebridge-xbox-tv/blob/master/CHANGELOG.md